|

 music form.

-written and published in Canada, there was no
+published in Canada, there was no single publisher

-instead, we can observe that there were a number
+observe that there were a number of Canadian

 Encyclopedia, the Anglo-Canadian